r-pufky/docs/README.md

 These notes make the following assumptions

 1. You have a advanced to expert competency in Windows, OSX, and Linux
-2. You are comfortable with the following shells: bash, cmd and powershell
+2. You are comfortable with the following shells/languages: bash, go, cmd, powershell
 3. You are familiar with how services work on all three platforms (see #1)
 4. You are comfortable writing scripts
 5. You can take a generalized command and figure out the specifics